 Respect (examples: Be on time, Avoid interrupting, Use manners, Respect others' choices and personal space, Be kind.)

-As part of the PBS process, teachers and all school personnel use evidence-based practices to increase student learning and decrease classroom disruptions.
+As part of the PBIS process, teachers and all school personnel use evidence-based practices to increase student learning and decrease classroom disruptions.
 To keep students following the rules in a positive manner, we do the following when teaching academics and behavior:

 - Constantly teach and refer to our school-wide expectations